4 ways to use coconut oil for dogs and cats

 - Repeat weekly.

-Spot skin treatments – Daily coconut oil applications to dry, hardened noses and footpads, thickened elbows, flaky ears and cracking toenails can help soften and repair damaged tissues.
+Daily coconut oil applications to dry, hardened noses and footpads, thickened elbows, flaky ears and cracking toenails can help soften and repair damaged tissues.
 I’ll apply a small amount, rub in well, and take the pet for a walk or distract them from licking for a few minutes.
 I prefer coconut oil for these conditions because it’s completely safe for pets to groom the area afterward.
-Ask your veterinarian if coconut oil is safe to use on your pet’s skin condition, and try this skin salve recipe:
+Ask your veterinarian if it is safe to use on your pet’s skin condition, and try this skin salve recipe for dogs:

 Those are just a few of the top ways I use coconut oil in my pet patients.
 As we evaluate new research, I’m sure we’ll expand our utilization of this healing food.
 Before administering or feeding your dog or cat coconut oil or one of its forms, ask your veterinarian if it’s appropriate and safe for your pet.